-Certain medications can also affect the blood count, making it higher or lower than normal levels.
+Certain medications can also affect the RBC count, making it too high or too low.

-Dietary and lifestyle changes are not enough in some cases, and doctors may recommend other options to help increase the number of red blood cells.
+Dietary and lifestyle changes are not enough to manage RBC levels in some people.
+Doctors may recommend other options to help increase the number of RBCs in the blood.

-Doctors may prescribe certain medications to stimulate the production of red blood cells in the body.
-Hormone treatment may be prescribed in cases of anemia caused by cancer, kidney disease, diabetes, or any other disorder that may have caused the body's natural hormones to malfunction.
+A doctor may prescribe certain medications to stimulate the production of RBCs.
+They may recommend hormone treatment to people with anemia due to cancer, kidney disease, diabetes, or any other disorder that may have caused a hormonal malfunction.

-If test results show that the person's low red blood cell count is caused by something else, doctors will attempt to treat the underlying condition.
-This may help the red blood cell count improve on its own, although diet and lifestyle choices can support a healthy RBC count alongside specific treatment.
+If tests show that the person's low RBC count is due to a different cause, doctors will attempt to treat the underlying condition.
+Treatment may help the RBC count improve on its own.
+However, diet and lifestyle choices can support a healthy RBC count alongside specific treatment.

 A doctor may rarely recommend a blood transfusion if RBC levels do not respond to medications and lifestyle changes.

 SHOP FOR SUPPLEMENTS